Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2012 Ford Escape is one of the most reliable years in transmission performance.
 Some owners report issues such as difficulty shifting gears or transmission slipping, but these complaints are much less common than in problem years.

 Most of these Ford Escape 2012 Problems are related to routine wear and tear or software glitches.
 Solutions typically range from a simple transmission fluid change to transmission control module software updating.
-Repair costs range from $100 for fluid replacement to around $500 for software updates and labor.
+Repair costs range from $100 for a fluid replacement to around $500 for software updates and labour.

 Ford Escape Transmission Problems 2014